Saturday, May 18, 2024

 AUDIENCE APPEAL: AVERAGE

-Language: R (53 swears 121 'f'); Mature Content: PG (kissing); Violence: PG-13 (assault)
+Language: R (83 swears, 0 'f'); Mature Content: PG (kissing); Violence: PG-13 (bloody fighting)

 BUYING ADVISORY: HS - OPTIONAL